anushka-ksh/anushka-ksh/README.md

 💻 *FOCUS AREAS*

 - *MERN FULL STACK DEVELOPMENT* - Frontend and backend using React, MongoDB, Express.js, Node.js with Postman for API calling
-- *Java FULL STACK DEVELOPMENT* - Frontend and backend using React and Spring Boot integrating aws services such as S3 for cloud storage
+- *JAVA FULL STACK DEVELOPMENT* - Frontend and backend using React and Spring Boot integrating aws services such as S3 for cloud storage
 - *PROBLEM SOLVING AND PROGRAMMING* - Solving DSA problems in Java
 - *MySQL* - Creating databases and processing queries